Biometris/statgenGWAS/cran-comments.md

-This is a patch releases
+This is a patch release
-* removed deprecated functions from the rvg package.
+* Added stringsAsFactors = TRUE where applicable to comply with new standards in R 4.0.
-* now respecting OMP_THREAD_LIMIT in parallelization.
+* Fixed a small bug in plotting function.

 ## Test environments
 * local Windows 10, R 3.6.2